PhD in Organizational Psychology: Internship

 Students develop professional practice related skills in organizational psychology and consulting through a variety of professional training experiences including class projects, case studies, in-class simulations, and internship.

-All students gain practical experience through supervised internships across a variety of settings settings such as consulting firms, major corporations, government agencies, and not-for-profit community organizations.
+All students gain practical experience through supervised internships across a variety of settings settings such as consulting firms, major corporations, government agencies, and community organizations.

 Field placements and/or internships provide students with hands-on training in: